 An H-1B visa is, in essence, a work visa.
 It allows highly skilled, non-U.S. citizens the opportunity to live and work in the United States for a particular employer and for a limited period of time.
-In order to be granted this type of visa, an applicant must first find an H-1B sponsoring employer.
+In order to be granted an H-1B visa, an applicant must first find a sponsoring employer.
 Without the sponsor, the H-1B visa cannot be granted.

-Unlike many other visas, the H-1B visa enables its recipients to be open about their intentions to ultimately apply for a green card.
+Unlike many other visas, the H-1B enables its recipients to be open about their intentions to ultimately apply for a U.S. green card (lawful permanent residence).
 It is a so-called "dual-intent" visa.
-(With many other visas, if the immigration authorities discover that you actually plan to seek a green card after entering the United States, they'll deny you the visa.)
+(With many other visas, if U.S. immigration authorities discover that you actually plan to seek a green card after entering the United States, they'll deny you the visa.)
 In fact, many H-1B visa holders end up having their H-1B employer sponsor them for a green card after a few years.

-Given that your employer will be partially responsible for making sure your immigration paperwork gets done correctly, and that you may be working with this employer for a number of years, it's worth choosing your employer carefully, or at least asking some probing questions before accepting the offer.
+Given that your employer will be mostly responsible for making sure your immigration paperwork gets done correctly, and that you might be working with this employer for a number of years, it's worth choosing your employer carefully, or at least asking probing questions before accepting the offer.
 Below are some questions to ask.

 Airfare for you and your family members can be expensive.
-It may be a good idea to do a bit of research on airfare rates, so that you have a point of negotiation.
+It might be a good idea to do a bit of research on airfare rates, so that you have a point of negotiation.

 Ask how much you'll be making as well as the frequency of paychecks.
 Realize that, in order to obtain a visa for you, the employer must prove to the U.S. government that it will be paying you at least the prevailing wage that is paid for your type of job in the same geographic area.